Records & REgistration

 Academic Probation Status

 A status of Probation means that the student and advisor must meet to determine what course of action will lead to success during the next enrollment period.
 Strict probation means that the student may continue enrollment only with a written contract for performance; failure to meet the terms of the contract results in immediate suspension from classes.
-Participation in Strategies for Academic Success (or an alternative assignment approved by the facilitator) is usually required of students on strict probation, except during the summer term.
+Participation in Strategies for Academic Success or Successful Learning is required of students on strict probation, except during the summer term.
 Suspension means that a student is prohibited from attending classes and is dropped from all courses.
 A suspension is for a full semester; a second suspension is for a year.
 A semester is counted if the student is enrolled for six or more credits.

 After the first semester in college, a new freshman will be placed on probation if the GPA is less than 1.50.
 The student will be placed on strict probation if the GPA is less than 0.80.